On the Davenport-Heilbronn theorems and second order terms: A refined sieve, and proofs of Theorems , , and

 \subsection{Acknowledgments}

-We thank Mohammad Bardestani, Karim Belabas, Andrew Granville, Piper Harris, Carl Pomerance, Peter Sarnak, Christopher Skinner, Frank Thorne, and Melanie Wood for helpful comments on earlier versions of this manuscript.
+We thank Mohammad Bardestani, Karim Belabas, Andrew Granville, Piper Harris, Carl Pomerance, Peter Sarnak, Christopher Skinner, Frank Thorne, Ila Varma, Melanie Wood, and the anonymous referees for helpful comments on earlier versions of this manuscript.
 We are also grateful to Boris Alexeev and Sucharit Sarkar for helping us compute the precise values of the second main terms.